 We allow e-bikes on any route, however, riders are responsible for their own charging.
 While we have bike mechanics available, we cannot ensure they will be equipped to make e-bike repairs.

 Yes!
 Become a LOWVELO fundraiser!
 You will have the opportunity to support the cause by fundraising throughout the year with no minimum commitment.
-On our registration page, sign up as a Volunteer Fundraiser to get access to a fundraising page you can customize to help solicit donations.
-Volunteer Fundraiser is at the bottom of the registration options.
+When registration opens, sign up as a Volunteer Fundraiser to get access to a fundraising page you can customize to help solicit donations.
 Stay in the loop with LOWVELO newsletters to receive fundraising tips and tricks and other resources.

 LOWVELO Home Team is our virtual option.
 You can complete your mileage however you choose – walk, run or ride – and at your own pace.
-You can do it all at once or spread it out – just complete it by November 4, 2023.
-We’ll mail your LOWVELO23 T-shirt and swag bag right to your door.
+You can do it all at once or spread it out – just complete it by November 2, 2024.
+We’ll mail your LOWVELO24 T-shirt and swag bag right to your door.

-Since the core of our event is fundraising for MUSC Hollings Cancer Center, Home Team participants will still have a fundraising minimum of $300.
+Since the core of our event is fundraising for MUSC Hollings Cancer Center, Home Team participants will still have a fundraising minimum.